dqrobotics/dqrobotics.github.io/docs/installation/cpp.rst

 ==================

 .. warning::
-   We offer support (on a voluntary basis) for the interface packages but not for the third-party software we are interfacing with.
+   We offer support (on a voluntary basis) for the interface packages but no support whatsoever for the third-party software they interface with.
 For that, refer to their vendors.

 Interfaces of DQ Robotics with other libraries are available as separate packages in the PPA, and they can be listed with